Menno Simons: Anabaptists

 Menno evidently rose quickly to become a man of influence.
 Before 1540, David Joris, an Anabaptist of the "inspirationist" variety, had been the most influential leader in the Netherlands.
 By 1544, the term Mennonite or Mennist was used in a letter to refer to the Dutch Anabaptists.

 Twenty-five years after his renunciation of Catholicism, Menno died on 31 January 1561 at Wüstenfelde, Holstein, and was buried in his garden.
 He was married to a woman named Gertrude, and they had at least three children, two daughters and a son.
+Only one daughter outlived him.

 Theology

 Menno Simons' influence on Anabaptism in the Low Countries was so great that Baptist historian William Estep suggested that their history be divided into three periods: "before Menno, under Menno, and after Menno".
 Menno is especially significant because of his coming to the Anabaptist movement in the north in its most troublesome days, and helping not only to sustain it, but also to establish it as a viable Radical Reformation movement.